TalkingData/rxloop/README.md

 * Facilitate the abstract front-end domain model, free choice of multi-state or single state tree;
 * Easy to learn and use: Only four apis, friendly to Redux and RxJS;
 * Isolation side effects: using the asynchronous processing capabilities of RxJS, free combination, cancel AJAX and other asynchronous calls in the Epics;
-* Extensions RxJS:rxloop can be cascaded into RxJS data pipelines, eventually distributing multiple data pipes.
+* Extensions RxJS: rxloop can be cascaded into RxJS data pipelines, eventually distributing multiple data pipes.

 ## Installation
 Via npm: